christen-reinhart/24SU-COP-1000/Assignment-3-2/Assignment-3-2.md

 # start

-# Check if the testScore is 90 or above
+# check if the test score is 90 or above
 # if testScore >= 90 then

-# Check if the classRank is 25 or above
+# check if the class rank is 25 or above
-# if classRank >= 25 then
+# if class rank >= 25 then
 # print "Accept"
 # else
 # print "Reject"
 # end if

-# Check if the testScore is 80 or above
+# check if the test score is 80 or above
-# else if testScore >= 80 then
+# else if test score >= 80 then
-# Check if the classRank is 50 or above
+# check if the class rank is 50 or above
-# if classRank >= 50 then print "Accept"
+# if class rank >= 50 then print "Accept"
 # else
 # print "Reject"
 # end if

-# Check if the testScore is 70 or above
+# check if the test score is 70 or above
-# else if testScore >= 70 then
+# else if test score >= 70 then
-# Check if the classRank is 75 or above
+# check if the class rank is 75 or above
-# if classRank >= 75 then
+# if class rank >= 75 then
 # print "Accept"
 # else
 # print "Reject"